 What is a reverse proxy?

 A reverse proxy is a type of proxy server positioned in front of one or more origin servers, responsible for processing and forwarding requests from clients.
-A reverse proxy provides an additional layer of security and performance to optimize a website or web service.

 If you run a website, you can think of a reverse proxy as the gateway between clients and your site — clients only communicate directly with your reverse proxy server and not your origin servers that house your site’s infrastructure and private data.
 This system has a number of benefits that we’ll cover soon.